Robber Guard/Screen - Fits any of our hives

 You'll see in these pictures that the Robbers are attracted by scent.
 They are huddled on the screen right in front of the original entrance.
 You'll see bees walking all over the hive body, searching for a way in, tricked by the screen and the tiny gaps between the boxes.
 They are about 10" away from the true entrance that's shrouded by the metal flashing.
 This stops them from seeing the colony leave and enter the true entrance.

 You'll see we mounted these on the side wall of a top bar hive and on a Warré hive.
-They fit our Langstroth hives as well.
-All it takes is three screws.
+All it takes is a couple screws.